MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-5-explore-enriched-data.md

 4. To ensure that the sufficient taxis are plying in the Manhattan borough, let's forecast the number of taxis needed per hour.

--   //Forecast the number of trips that will begin from Manhattan to line up the taxis in that borough
+-   //Forecast the number of trips that begin from Manhattan to line up the taxis in that borough

         nyctaxitrips